 Transgender, Gender Nonconforming, and Nonbinary Folx

-The first time I worked clinically with transgender clients was in 2006 at the Counseling Center at Stanford University and that was also when I first sought out professional consultation for writing letters for a transgender client seeking hormones (letters were then a requirement for hormones) and other gender affirming surgeries.
+The first time I worked clinically with transgender clients was in 2006 at the Counseling Center at Stanford University and that was when I first sought out professional consultation for writing letters for a transgender client seeking hormones (letters were then a requirement for hormones) and other gender affirming interventions.

 In the fall of 2018, I deepened my education and training by completing 19 hours of Continuing Education in Transgender Medical and Mental Health Care offered by WPATH.
 While I have not opted to continue the path to call myself a Gender Specialist, I do regularly consult with colleagues on my cases to deepen and continue my learning.
 I commit myself to providing affirming care to people of all genders and I commit myself to ongoing learning.

-I also do write letters for people who need them for their gender affirming procedures.
+I also write letters for people who need them for their gender affirming procedures.
 My preference is to be part of an ongoing treatment team and to offer ongoing psychotherapy to my clients.
 But, when needed, I sometimes provide a two session assessment for folx who have another trusted therapist who may not have a doctoral degree, and so they need a second letter.

 I greatly dislike the gatekeeping aspect of this work, and I do my best to frame it as a collaborative and supportive process.
 Ultimately, my role in doing these assessments is to make sure that any psychological issues you are dealing with (or have dealt with in the past) are well-managed.
 My job is also to assure that you are aware of the risks and benefits of any procedure you are seeking (which is also the job of the doctor you are working with: providing informed consent).
 I also am looking to make sure that you have a good support team in place for aftercare if you are getting gender-affirming procedures that require aftercare.
 Please understand that at this time, a diagnosis of Gender Dysphoria is necessary for coding and to justify medical necessity if you intend for your insurance to pay for these services.